user18130814200115-2/userslariza/README.md

 Refer to the manpage for all options.

 ## Note on the manpage
-The manpage ahs not been edited for use with this fork, proceed with caution.
+The manpage has not been edited for use with this fork, proceed with caution.

 ## Background information